david-w/david-w.github.io/_drafts/create_usb_stick_with_iso_Mac_OS.md

 3. Insert usb drive.

-4. Run
+4. Again, run

        diskutil list
-   again.
    This time note the additional device.
 Example:(/dev/disk2)

 5. Unmount the usb drive using the device name from step 4.